How Does TRT Monitoring Work? - Balance My Hormones TRT in the UK

 Studies don’t show any correlation between prostate cancer development and TRT, but they do tell that the treatment can stimulate cancer growth in men who already have it, or it may increase the risk of prostate cancer in men with certain medical conditions.

 The PSA test is done to screen for prostate cancer.
 In this test, your PSA count is calculated.
 PSA is a protein produced by the prostate.
-Men with prostate cancer have a higher PSA level than healthy men.
+Men with prostate cancer, inflammation or enlargement have a higher PSA level than healthy men.

-TRT may increase your red blood cell count, which makes the blood thicker.
-It can increase the risk of blood clot formation, high blood pressure, and heart attack.
+TRT can increase red blood cell count, making the blood thicker.
+This in turn increases the risk of blood clot formation, high blood pressure, and cardiovascular events.

-Therefore, testing blood counts regularly is important as it helps detect the problem beforehand and prevents its serious consequences.
-In most cases, if the blood count is higher than normal, your doctor may reduce your testosterone dosage.
+Testing blood counts regularly is important as it helps detect the problem earlier and prevent its serious consequences.
+In most cases, if the blood count is higher than normal, doctor reduce testosterone dosage.

 Blood pressure

-Your blood pressure will be monitored every time you visit the clinic to have the treatment.
+Your blood pressure will be monitored every time you visit the clinic.
 If you are on the at-home program, you will have to check it regularly on your own.

 Blood pressure is used as an indicator of overall health.
 As mentioned earlier, TRT may increase the risk of high blood pressure and heart stroke; therefore, evaluating your blood pressure is required to help avoid these potential side effects.

-What else do you need to know about TRT
+What else you need to know about monitoring testosterone therapy

 Keep your expectations real

-Although TRT helps with low T symptoms, it may not improve your condition as much as you expect.
+Although TRT helps with male hypogonadism symptoms, it may not improve your condition as much as you expect.
 It is mainly because many factors are involved in improving your health.
-For instance, low testosterone alone may not be the culprit of poor sex drive.
-It may be due to lack of sleep, excessive weight, low self-esteem, or a certain health condition.
+For instance, low testosterone alone may not be the culprit behind poor sex drive.
+It may be due to lack of sleep, excessive weight, low self-esteem, or a certain health condition as well.

 Choose a simpler and more effective TRT method